 Skilled medical malpractice attorneys help you in Maryland and Washington, DC

-With more than 35 years of successful experience obtaining more than one billion dollars for our clients, Schochor, Federico and Staton, P.A. is dedicated to helping those personally injured through medical malpractice.
+With more than 35 years of successful experience obtaining more than one billion dollars for our clients, Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those personally injured through medical malpractice.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.